assemblycapital/vita/README.md

 `:vita` accepts foreign pokes attesting to activity on a desk.
-`/lib/vita-client.hoon` helps any agent send vita activity pokes. it send a maximum of one poke per day, and allows users to opt-in / opt-out depending on developer preference.
+`/lib/vita-client.hoon` helps any agent send vita activity pokes. it sends a maximum of one poke per day, and allows users to opt-in / opt-out depending on developer preference.

 ## vita downloads